7 Social Expectations You Must Constantly Fight

 The smart ones realize that the aim should be to go to school for the least amount of time that is needed.

-Why would you want to be spending more money to go to school and go into debt, when you are not sure of a payoff coming for doing so?
+Why would you want to spend more money to go to school and go into debt when you are unsure of a payoff coming?

 Do the math.